 • G Suite also offers access to Hangouts Meet and Hangouts Chat.

-With all these benefits and such a small financial investment, it makes sense that when it comes to G Suite vs free Gmail, any business owner or company should switch to G Suite.
-After all, smooth operation, full control, and peace of mind are critical to running a business in today’s digital world.
+With all these benefits and a small financial investment, it makes sense that when it comes to G Suite vs free Gmail, any business owner or company should switch to G Suite.
+After all, smooth operation, full control and peace of mind are critical to running a business in today’s digital world.